Vic Lewis

-Biography
+Performing career

-He was born in London, England.
+He was born in London, England to a family of jewellers.
 Lewis began playing the guitar at the age of three, and dabbled with cornet and trombone.
 One of his early bands included George Shearing, then a teenager, among its members.
-Lewis first toured the United States in 1938, where he did recording sessions with a band that had Bobby Hackett, Eddie Condon, and Pee Wee Russell among its members.
+Lewis first toured the United States in 1938, where he played his favoured four string guitar in recording sessions, including a band that had Bobby Hackett, Eddie Condon, and Pee Wee Russell among its members.
 He served in the Royal Air Force from 1941 to 1944; during this time he recorded with Buddy Featherstonhaugh.
 He worked with Stephane Grappelli during 1944-45 and with Ted Heath soon after.
-While he was in the RAF, he met Jack Parnell and together they formed the "Vic Lewis/Jack Parnell Jazzmen".
+While he was in the RAF, he met Jack Parnell and together they formed a sextet, the "Vic Lewis/Jack Parnell Jazzmen", releasing recordings on Parlophone's Super Rhythm Style label.

-Lewis put together his first big band in 1946 to play swing jazz, but soon after its formation Lewis began to direct the ensemble toward the sound of Stan Kenton.
-Kenton provided Lewis with some of his arrangements by Pete Rugolo, Gerry Mulligan, and Bill Holman.
+Lewis played a role in helping to popularise the music of Stan Kenton and Gerry Mulligan in Britain.
+When he put together his first big band in 1946 to play swing jazz he soon began to direct the ensemble toward a more American sound influenced by Kenton.
+Kenton provided Lewis with some of his arrangements by Mulligan, Pete Rugolo and Bill Holman, and they became close friends.
 Lewis's pianist, Ken Thorne, also made arranging contributions.
 Lewis toured the US with the band at various intervals between 1956 and 1959, and recorded extensively for Parlophone, Esquire, Decca, and Philips.

-After 1959, Lewis semi-retired as a performer, he only occasionally recorded, but he continued to write about jazz and champion its value.
-He went into artist management, and oversaw the careers of photographer Robert Whitaker and the singer Cilla Black among many others.
+Mulligan's Music (1954) contains eight arrangements of Gerry Mulligan tunes, and features the then 18 year-old Tubby Hayes.
+The album At the Beaulieu Festival was recorded in 1959 but not issued until 1964.
+It features a 12 piece ensemble and includes selections from Lewis's extended Springbok and American suites, with Kenny Wheeler.
+Vic Lewis Plays Bossa Nova at Home and Away was issued in 1963.
+The first side was recorded in London, with contributions from Tubby Hayes, Ronnie Scott, Shake Keane and others.
+Side two came from a session in California, featuring Bud Shank, Shelly Manne and Shorty Rogers.
+Lewis had first met some of these musicians while conducting the Stan Kenton Orchestra at Carnegie Hall in 1950.

+After 1959 Lewis semi-retired as a performer as he became involved in artist management.
+He only occasionally recorded, although he continued to write about jazz and champion its value.
+His involvement in the West Coast All Stars during the 1990s was mostly backroom.
+Meanwhile his composing interests shifted more towards classical music and he conducted recordings of his own music and those of others with the Royal Philharmonic Orchestra.
+His orchestral compositions include the Russian Suite, a Romance for Violin, and two movements ("Red" and "Jade") from Colours, a multi-composer suite he put together and conducted in 1997.
+Other composers featured on Colours include John Cameron, Kenny Clayton, Randy Edelman, Robert Farnon, David Morgan, John Scott, Ken Thorne and Malcolm Williamson.